HOSS Wheel Hoe Review1:09 PM

 Several accessories come with this deluxe model.
 (It includes a pair of weeding blades and 4 cultivator teeth and it also includes the shorter axle for converting back to single wheel version.)
 We, unfortunately, were unable to use the weeding blades on too much of the garden, due to issue here on the farm.
 The areas that we could use the weeding blades look FANTASTIC!
 No weeds between rows, which is probably why our yield on our green beans has been so high.
 I'm also looking forward to seeing how our potatoes (which were also weeded with the hoe and blades) will do this year.
 It was certainly easier than pulling large weeds by hand later in the season.

 We also invested in a seeder attachment.
-It was designed to keep us from stooping down and hand-seeding everything, plus it is set up to evenly space the seeds.
+It was designed to keep us from stooping down and hand-seeding everything (or mess around with homemade seed tape, plus it is set up to evenly space the seeds.

 We had a little difficulty setting this up at first.
 In fact, my husband was convinced that it wasn't seeding at all -- until we found 2 incomplete rows of green beans mixed in with our tomatoes a week later.
 It turns out that is did an amazing job of planting and spacing the seeds; we just didn't realize how the dirt would lay over the seeds after we passed through.
 I think we will definitely master this accessory for next year.
 Our first time was a bit of a learning curve, and we would test it on the sidewalk (like they said in the directions.)
 Our eagerness to get the seeds into the ground clouded our judgement to work on our art.